Alexander Wilson (English writer): Third marriage and World War II intelligence work

-By 1940 Wilson was working as a translator for Secret Intelligence Service (then MI6) in Section X, which conducted communications surveillance of embassies.
-There he met Alison Mary McKelvie (1920 – 2005), a secretary for the Service.
+By 1940 Wilson was working as a translator for Secret Intelligence Service (which became known at the time as MI6) in Section X, which conducted communications surveillance of embassies.
+There he met Alison Mary McKelvie (1920–2005), a secretary for the Service.
 When her apartment became uninhabitable during a German bombing raid on London, she moved in with him.
 In 1941 Wilson married Alison, who became his third wife.
 Although he had shown her a divorce certificate, it was later found to have been falsified.
 Wilson was almost 30 years older than Alison.
 They had two sons: Gordon Wilson (b.
 1942) and Nigel Wilson (b.
 1944).

 In 1942 a maternal uncle told Dorothy's son, Michael, aged nine, that Alec had been killed in the Battle of El Alamein.
 But Wilson was living with Alison in London at the time.
 While a Lieutenant Colonel Wilson, who had served with the Punjab Regiment, is listed as killed at El Alamein by artillery fire, his photograph and personal history is not that of Alec Wilson.

 Foreign Office files released to The National Archives at Kew in May 2013 confirmed that a translator of Hindustani, Persian and Arabic had joined the SIS in October 1939 and had been forced to resign in October 1942.
 Although the translator's name is redacted, it is likely to be Alexander Wilson, since the details disclosed match those included in the first part of a memoir, written by Alison Wilson for her two sons, and quoted in Crook's 2010 biography of Wilson.

 The Foreign Office documents included a 1943 file marked "The Case of the Egyptian Ambassador", an MI5 investigation into alleged espionage by ambassador Hassan Nachat Pasha and his staff in London from the beginning of the war.
 The documents reveal that the SIS/MI6 translator, presumably Wilson, was accused of embellishing translations of intercepted telephone calls to and from the Embassy.
 The agent investigating Wilson's translations, Alex Kellar, was later found to have been working for the KGB mole at MI5, Anthony Blunt.
 A report noted that the translator had faked a burglary at his flat and had been in serious trouble with the police.